(Buffalo, New York, August 2, 1894 – New York City, November 7, 1949).1

 Brown’s father was an executive of the Central Electric Company in Chicago.2 After attending St. Mark’s School in Massachusetts, Brown studied at Princeton, receiving his B.A. in 1917.3 While at Princeton, he was a student at the privately funded Princeton Aviation School prior to joining the Signal Corps.
 He went on to attend ground school at Princeton’s School of Military Aeronautics, from which he graduated August 25, 1917.4 Princeton had planes in which aviation students received some instruction.
 Brown was thus probably one of those few among the second Oxford detachment who had had some flying experience prior to R.F.C. training.

-Like the majority of the men in his ground school class, Brown chose or was chosen for flight training in Italy and sailed as one of the 150 cadets of the “Italian” or “second Oxford detachment” to England on the Carmania.5 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
+Along with about half of the men in his ground school class, Brown chose or was chosen for flight training in Italy and sailed as one of the 150 men of the “Italian” or “second Oxford detachment” to England on the Carmania.5 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
 On arrival at Liverpool October 2, 1917, the men learned that a mix-up had occurred and that they were to remain in England rather than proceeding to Italy.

 The cadets (as they were now called) attended ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford.
 Brown roomed at Christ Church College with Marvin Kent Curtis.6 One War Birds entry mentions that he joined Curtis, Clarence Horne Fry, Laurence Kingsley Callahan, and John McGavock Grider on a bicycle ride to Blenheim, another that he had to be rescued late one evening by Grider and John Hurtman Fulford when he got stuck climbing the college wall after hours.7